 This office administers both the state's Exceptional Children’s Educational Act (ECEA) and the federal Individuals with Disabilities Education Act (IDEA) for children with disabilities.
+It is a resource to teachers, administrators, and parents of students with exceptional educational needs due to disability, or learners who are culturally and/or linguistically diverse or have some other special need.
+The Office of Special Education is one of three offices under the Exceptional Student Services Unit.

 Address: 1560 Broadway, Denver, CO 80202